Assessments Part 2: Values

 This exercise is helpful for identifying all of the things that you currently value in a job and then selecting the top 5 that you feel are most important to you.
 This second step can be a bit tricky, as it is not usually hard to think of things you want in a job, but what we value is defined by what we are willing give up.

-Our values may also change over time and that is a good thing.
-If you ask yourself if you are the same person at 18 as you are at 25 or 48, chances are the answer will be no and that is a good thing.
-It is a serious medical condition if you are the same person at 48 as you are at 18!
-When I was younger.
-I was much more willing to accept jobs that required travel.
-In my thirties I now avoid it in order to better manage my health and work-life balance.
+Our values may also change over time and this is a good thing.
+If you ask your friends if they are the same person at 18 as they are at 25, 48, or 60, chances are the answer will be no. It is a serious medical condition if you are the same person at 48 as you are at 18!
+When I was younger, I was much more willing to accept jobs that required travel.
+In my thirties, I minimize it in order to better manage my health and work-life balance.

 What is important is making decisions now however, and you must focus on where you are in life now, not in the future.